stubma/cocos2dx-classical/README.md

 	* Note: if you want to use skeleton animation, please still use CocoStudio Windows version, 1.4.0.1 is recommended.
 	* Widget adds addScriptTouchEventListener to support process widget touch event in lua side
 	* CCArmatureAnimation adds hasFrameEvent to detect existence of a frame event
+	* Widget adds set/isAcceptOuterTouchIfFullscreen method, by default it is true.
+True means widget can handle touch events outside of window area when it is fullscreen
 * reimplement TMX, support multi-tileset for one layer(merge from cocos2dx-better CBTMXTileMap)*
 * reimplement CCTableView(merge from cocos2dx-better CCGridView):
 	* support multi-column